Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 `sudo apt install python3.10-venv`

 **How to remove Mojo**
-Issue the command: `modular uninstall`.
+Issue the command: `modular uninstall`. (?? adding mojo)

-The total size of the Mojo SDK is about 345 Mb.
+The total size of the Mojo SDK is about 345 Mb. (??)

 ### 2.2.3 On MacOS
 See Mojo website

 ## 2.3 Testing the installation - Mojo's option flags

-## 2.4 How to install Mojo platform dependencies
-??

-## 2.5 Building Mojo from source
+?? ## 2.5 Building Mojo from source

 ### 2.5.1 Downloading the Mojo source code
 For this you need the `git` tool.